 What's the difference?
 An investor is someone who carefully analyzes a company, decides exactly what it is worth, and will not buy the stock unless it is trading at a substantial discount to its intrinsic value.
-They are able to say, for example, that "Company 'X' is trading for $48 per share, but it is worth $62 per share."
-They make their investment decisions based on factual data and do not allow their emotions to get involved.
-A speculator is a person who buys a stock for any other reason.
+Investors are able to distinguish between investment fads and investment value.

 Why Speculators Buy Stock

 Speculation itself is not necessarily a vice, but its participants must be absolutely willing to accept the fact that they are risking their principal.
-While it can be profitable in the short term (especially during bull markets), it very rarely provides a lifetime of sustainable income or returns.
+While it can be profitable in the short term, especially during bull markets, it very rarely provides a lifetime of sustainable income or returns.
 It should be left only to those who can afford to lose everything they are putting up for stake.

 How Does Investment and Speculation Affect Stock Price?

 If everyone who bought common stocks were an investor, the market as a whole would behave far more rationally than it does.
 Stocks would be bought and sold based on the value of the business.
-Wild price fluctuations would occur far less frequently because as soon as a security appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.
+Wild price fluctuations would occur far less frequently because as soon as a company appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.

 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.

 This leads to stocks becoming dramatically overvalued when everyone is interested and unjustifiably undervalued when they fall out of vogue.
 This manic-depressive behavior creates the opportunity for us to pick up companies that are selling for far less than they are worth.